PetePrattis/traveling-salesman-problem-with-genetic-algorithms/README.md

 # A Python and Artificial Intelligence Program / Project

-**This is a jdbc client project from my early days as a Computer Science student**
+**This is a Python project from my early days as a Computer Science student**

 _This programm was created for the sixth semester class Artificial Intelligence and is the final project for the class_